 1. Send High-Quality Content

-The first and foremost rule of email marketing is to send high-quality content to the subscribers.
-It must be relevant to the target audience and match their interests.
-After all, that is the reason why they decided to subscribe to your newsletter.
+The first and foremost rule of email marketing is to send high-quality content to your email list.
+It must have useful information and be relevant to the target audience and match their interests.
+After all, that is the main reason for subscribing to your newsletter.

-Since your goal is to integrate your email marketing campaign with SEO, you should always add inbound links to get readers from the email to your website.
+Since your goal is to integrate your email marketing campaign with SEO, you should always add inbound links to get your email subscribers to go from your email to your website.
 You can take two different paths – reference the corresponding posts in email messages or create content digests with URLs leading to specific articles.

-If you don’t know how to create high-quality email and website content, you should definitely use online tools to help you out or hire an email marketing agency:
+If you don’t know how to create high-quality content for your own email and website pages, you should definitely use online tools to help you out or hire an email marketing agency:

 - Best Dissertation: The team behind Best Dissertation will make sure that your content is grammatically correct, but it can also suggest ideas for your posts or write on your behalf if you don’t have enough time to do it alone.